 This is particularly challenging in a short-term course.
 Glasco and Russell decided to maximize time in local settings by setting the course abroad in only two cities: Paris and Montpellier.
 In this way, students could unpack their suitcases and get a feel for the places while Glasco was also able to take advantage of her many connections in France in order to offer students multiple opportunities to have authentic conversations with both locals and expates alike.

 Glasco's discussion at NAFSA focused on having students consider their own self-portraits while abroad and to consider subverting traditional notions of culture and the identities associated with it.
 She told attendees that the students' task abroad is to be able to de-center their own preconceived notions of cultures.

 "In the end," Glasco said, "it's the transfer of that knowledge and experience gained abroad that counts, and so post-return conversations are key to helping students process their experience in order to realize personal, intercultural and academic growth."

 Glasco and Russell helped a few students maximize the post-return experience by mentoring them for SURF.
-Glasco's publication "Preparing Undergraduates for Research Projects in Faculty-led Short-term Study Abroad Courses" in the Council on Undergraduate Research Quarterly CURQ on the web comes on the heels of Elon's annual forum and will be out this month.
+Glasco's publication "Preparing Undergraduates for Research Projects in Faculty-led Short-term Study Abroad Courses" in the Council on Undergraduate Research Quarterly CURQ on the web mentions Elon's annual forum and will be in December.

 "Though conducting undergraduate research and studying abroad are extremely valuable experiences for a college student, they often function in their individual vacuums, rarely connected," she said.
 "I sought to marry the two by encouraging students to understand their experience abroad as their primary source and to submit abstracts for consideration at SURF as well as researching the topic and finding an audience for the article."